001Priyanka/rizzbot-jr/README.md

 ## 🚀 Features
 - 🎭 Mood Selector: Tell the bot how you feel
 - 💬 Real-time Typing Animation + Fake Typing Drama
-- 🔊 Voice Toggle: Talk dirty or stay silent
+- 🔊 Voice Toggle: Talk sweetly or stay silent
 - 🧠 Smart & Sweet replies (with a pinch of mischief)
 - 🎨 Fully customizable UI